-'You' refers to you personally as both the applicant of the bond and the creator (Settlor/Donor) of the trust.

-'You' also includes your spouse or civil partner if you are applying as joint applicants.
-References to 'your death' or 'your lifetime' includes both you and your surviving spouse or civil partner if you take out a joint bond.

-'We', 'us' or 'Utmost' mean Utmost International Isle of Man Limited.

-The Estate Planning Bond is referred to as the 'bond' throughout this guide.
-The bond means the product that is issued and the series of identical policy segments it contains.
+- 'You' refers to you personally as both the applicant of the bond and the creator (Settlor/Donor) of the trust. - You' also includes your spouse or civil partner if you are applying as joint applicants.
+References to 'your death' or 'your lifetime' includes both you and your surviving spouse or civil partner if you take out a joint bond. - 'We', 'us' or 'Utmost' mean Utmost PanEurope dac. - The Generation Planning Bond is referred to as the 'bond' throughout this guide.
+The bond means the product that is issued and the series of identical policy segments (segments) it contains.